Nortech-ai/multi-aws-credentials/README.md

 Supports password encryption, and receiving values from stdin to prevent shell history leakage.

+As a preferred mode of operation, it loads your credentials into your shell env instead, meaning there are no unencrypted credential files on disk.

 ## Installation

 - npm: npm install -g @nortech/multi-aws-credentials